huangjx1/Capstone-Final-/README.md

 # Problem Statement: To Predict the Prices of private residential properties

+In this project, we will be trying to predict the prices of a private residential property.
+This report will be targeted towards provate investors, stakeholders as well as new home owners.
+We will be using data science to assist us in finding the optimal sale price for different property types.

+This is crucial is it allows homeowners and private investors to make informed decisions before dealing off in real estate.

 There will be 2 notebooks.

 1. The 1st note book named as "Cleaning of Dataset for houses" is to carry out data exploration as well as data cleaning.